First published on Friday, October 23, 2020

-But for those folk working during the night, the extra hour means a longer shift.
+But for those who'll be working that night, the extra hour means a longer shift.
 And if you’re an employer with night workers, then you probably have a lot of questions about staff hours and wages…

 Can you actually make staff work for an extra hour?
 Do you need to give them longer breaks?
 And do you need to pay them more?
 Here’s what you need to know: